movivi/git-demo/README.md

 * Matthew Richards (matthew.richards@mrc-cbu.cam.ac.uk)
 * Lukas Gunschera (lukas.gunschera@mrc-cbu.cam.ac.uk)

+## Pre-exercise requirements

+Prior to completing the exercises, you will need to have:
+1. Git installed on your laptop, please install it before the session.
+See https://happygitwithr.com/install-git#install-git for instructions.
+2. Installed Visual Studio Code from https://code.visualstudio.com/
+3. Registered for a GitHub account at https://github.com/ before you attend the session. (nb There’s some advice on choosing a username here: https://happygitwithr.com/github-acct#username-advice).
+It is possible to complete the workshop without this step, everything will just be completed locally (Git version control), rather than also mirrored online (on GitHub).

 ## Exercise 1: Setup repository and first commit!

 1. Download Microsoft VS Code, [here](https://code.visualstudio.com/download).